-S. No. NIC Code of the Product/service % to total turnover of the company 1 Motion picture, video and television programme post-production activities 5912 100%
+S. No. Name and Description of main products / services NIC Code of the Product/service % to total turnover of the company 1 Motion picture, video and television programme post-production activities 5912 100%

 III.
 PARICULARS OF HOLDING, SUBSIDIARY AND ASSOCIATE COMPANIES